sidneyhopkins/portfolio/README.md

 ## How to Use

-Visit the site directly at the link above.
+Visit the site at the link above.

 ## License